GGN-2015/MachineLearningAndPython2023/Question2/README.md

 ## Question2: Given a music segment with vocals, analyze whether the voice in this segment is "male," "female," or "child."

+Similar to the previous question, frequency spectrum features are often important features in audio analysis.
+However, as we focus on issues related to vocals, the "Mel-frequency cepstral coefficients (MFCC)" may be more appropriate than commonly used frequency spectrum.
+Additionally, we may need to apply pre-emphasis to all frequency features to highlight the vocal parts.

+Similar to the previous question, there is also a common shortcut in classifying human voices, which is the fundamental frequency of the voice.
+In everyday communication, the frequency of male voices is often lower than that of female and child voices.
+However, this shortcut is not applicable in music, because we cannot tolerate classifying "tenor" as "female voice" or classifying "contralto" as "male voice".